lunatixxx/RCVMod/README.md

 -L4DToolz (for extra slots)

 **Competitive adjustements**
--No outline for survivors and far items (for tournaments)
+-No outline for survivors and far items (for tournaments).
 -Tank and witch spawns rebalanced in all maps (tank off on c1m1 and c8m1).
 -Shortened the timers of special infecteds.
 -Molotovs are rebalanced in favor of the tank.